 Digital learning as a dispersed workforce training solution

-When implementing digital learning solutions, Jackie “converted all of the client’s training to be entirely digital, making it accessible to all staff.”
-This did mean that the staff providing customer support never actually saw the products they were supporting customer queries about, so the digital learning needed to be very interactive and visual.
+By converting all training material to be entirely digital, it becomes accessible to all staff.
+This does mean that the staff providing customer support never actually see the products they were supporting customer queries about, so the digital learning needed to be very interactive and visual.
 Staff needed to be able to visualise not just the customer’s query, but also what the best solution was and the most effective way to communicate it.

 Workshops with key subject matter experts captured the different types of support and needs of the different learning groups, and the key scenarios that staff from each would need to be able to address.
 Based on this, scenarios that reflect daily interactions became the vehicle for communicating learning objectives, modelling best practice behaviours, and asking learners an interactive series of problem-solving questions.

 Blended learning as a global workforce training solution